jctiru/lnshop-backend/README.md

 - [OpenJ9](https://www.eclipse.org/openj9/) - JVM for OpenJDK for low memory footprint, used for building docker image of backend
 - [Docker](https://www.docker.com/) - Containerization
-- [TravisCI](https://travis-ci.com/) - CI/CD for building the frontend assets and deploying to S3; CI/CD for building docker image of backend and pushing to dockerhub
+- [TravisCI](https://travis-ci.com/) - CI/CD for building the frontend assets and deploying to S3; CI/CD for building docker image of backend and pushing to docker hub
 - [GitlabCI](https://about.gitlab.com/stages-devops-lifecycle/continuous-integration/) - CI/CD for aggregating projects for deployment to AWS
 - [git-secret](https://git-secret.io/) - Encrypt git files at rest and decrypt during CI/CD on Gitlab private repo that deploys to AWS
 - [Traefik](https://containo.us/traefik/) - Reverse proxy and automatic SSL/TLS management